 Hi, Ted Weber here.
 Thanks for checking out my cider site.
 I am the sole owner, orchard steward, harvester, processor, maker, bottler, sales rep and cellar rat of Tin Hat Cider.

 This cider journey began in Warren, Vermont in 2013.
-Prior to that I had worked as a full-time musician for over a decade (mostly with The Wiyos), but apples have been a keen interest of mine for about 20 years, particularly wild apples.
+Prior to that I had worked as a full-time musician for over a decade (mostly with NY based The Wiyos), but apples have been a keen interest of mine for about 20 years, particularly wild apples.

-All ciders are made with unsprayed apples grown in central Vermont, and now fermented in my cellar facility in Roxbury, Vermont.
-I sell wholesale in VT, retail at special events/farmers markets in Vermont and now shipping online to 41 States.
+All ciders are made with unsprayed apples grown in central Vermont, and fermented in my cellar facility in Roxbury, Vermont.
+I sell wholesale in VT, retail at special events/farmers markets and now shipping online to 41 States.

 fruit: heirlooms, modern, cider and wild